 THERMAL REFUGES: On Thursday, September 15, the closure period at the Furnace Brook thermal refuge on the Housatonic River was extended through September 29.
 Flows remain low and water temperatures have not sufficiently improved and fish continue to congregate in this area.
-The closures on all other thermal refuges on the Housatonic River, and also on the Naugatuck River and Salmon River will expire after September 15.
-Additionally, the temporary closures at eight tributaries along the Farmington River will expire on September 15.
-While all these areas will be open to fishing, DEEP asks anglers to consider avoiding being out during the warmest times of day and to consider fishing for other species such as Smallmouth Bass until conditions improve.
+All other closures have expired (as of 9/15/16).